 Describing the Customer’s Costs

-TYPICAL COSTS FOR INTERMEDIARY CUSTOMERS: SELL STEPS
+TYPICAL COSTS FOR INTERMEDIARY CUSTOMERS: RETURN STEPS

 Intermediary customers are those commonly termed "channel" customers.
 Intermediary customers include wholesalers, retailers and occasionally, brokers.
 These Intermediary types of customers see that the product is sold and delivered to a Final customer.